rajanmishra/auction-system/README.md

     Once this was up and running, a significant challenge was broadcasting information to all connected clients in real-time.
 Initially experimenting with DHT lookup and announcements for broadcasting,  but didn't had much success.
 Refining the approach, I opted for a request-respond model where each client and their own server communicated with a auction server.
 This method proved more reliable for broadcasting updates and notifications to all clients simultaneously.

-    After tested thoroughly I improvised the code and documentation.
+    After testing thoroughly I improvised the code and documentation.